emcniece/rpi_fcserver/README.md

 ... and now the fcserver script is running again and you should be able to access this from the web UI!
 Click the "Reconnect" button in the web UI and try a test pattern again.

+###### 6. Add script to boot

+Now we just need to tell the device to start our script on boot:

+`sudo update-rc.d rpi_fcserver defaults`

+Test it out with `reboot` and see if your web UI is running!